 The school recognises that changes in behaviour may be an indicator that a pupil is in need of help or protection.
 We will consider whether a pupil's misbehaviour may be linked to them suffering, or being likely to suffer, significant harm.
 Where this may be the case, we will follow our child protection and safeguarding policy.

 Pupil transition

-To ensure a smooth transition to the next year, pupils have transition sessions with their new teacher(s) in the summer term.
+To ensure a smooth transition to the next year, pupils have transition sessions with their new teacher(s).
+In addition, staff members hold transition meetings.